Investing in Your Security: How to calculate Total Cost of Ownership

 3. Disposal costs: the ‘end-of-life’ costs, including decommissioning, disposal, and recycling.

 These cost factors are represented in the chart below:

 These cost factor categories can be further broken down into specific cost factors.
 We’ve identified several of these in the following shortlist:

 With the exception of Disposal Costs, which according to various sources tend to represent around two percent of TCO, the relative size of these costs can vary considerably.

 “According to our research, Acquisition Costs tend to vary from 50 to 70% of TCO, while Operating Costs can range from 30 to 50% of TCO,” explains Optic Security Group’s Managing Director ANZ Mark Lloyd.
 “However, it’s important to note that these proportions are very much solution-specific; every solution is unique, and the variables many.”

-Even when comparing competing solutions put forward to address the same scope of works, the Acquisition vs Operating Cost proportions can look very different.
-In the following example of Solution A and Solution B, we see how divergent Operational Costs can result in a TCOs that compare very differently to their respective initial (acquisition) costs:
+Even when comparing competing solutions put forward to address the same scope of work, the Acquisition vs Operating Cost proportions can look very different.
+In the example of Solution A and Solution B in the table opposite, we see how divergent Operational Costs can result in TCOs that compare very differently to their respective initial (acquisition) costs.